The Music Never Stopped

 It's 1986, almost 20 years after 18-year-old Gabriel Sawyer (Lou Taylor Pucci) left his parents' home in anger.
 Henry and Helen Sawyer (J.K.
 Simmons and Cara Seymour) are summoned to a hospital, where they find their only son nearly catatonic after the removal of a benign brain tumor.
 Much of Gabriel's memory is gone; he's also suffering from extreme depression and is barely functional.
 Still hurting from their long estrangement -- which was tied up in bitter feelings about the politics and music of the 1960s (shown in numerous flashbacks) -- Henry determines to find a way to help his son.
 He turns to music therapy, an innovative form of treatment.
 Working with a caring therapist (Julia Ormond) and the music that Gabriel loved -- The Grateful Dead, Bob Dylan, and The Beatles -- they hope to unlock the young man's memory and bring him back to life.

 Is it any good?

-Solid performances -- especially by Simmons, who finally gets a leading role after decades of wonderful supporting parts -- along with the driving music of iconic '60s artists help this earnest film overcome a clearly modest budget and some cliche-ridden situations.
+Solid performances and the driving music of iconic '60s artists help this earnest film overcome a clearly modest budget and some cliche-ridden situations.
 It's based on a true story from an essay by Oliver Sacks, the renowned neurologist responsible for the events portrayed in Awakenings, another film about breakthroughs in the world of brain disease and injury.
 It's not perfect, but THE MUSIC NEVER STOPS is a heartfelt and admirable drama.

 Families can talk about...